These are scrumptious, with a fresh, clean spicy punch, and tender and succulent. Utterly irresistible.

 1 Mix garlic, chillies, lime leaves, ground ginger, crushed peppercorns and allspice in a bowl.
 Add chicken nibbles and turn with tongs until evenly covered with the rub (or massage in with the fingers).
 Cover and leave at room temperature for 1 hour, or refrigerate for 3-4 hours (bring to room temperature before cooking).

-2 Preheat oven to 180°C (350°F) – regular bake (not fanbake or any accelerated setting).
+2 Preheat oven to 180°C (350°F).
 Mix in 1 tablespoon each Gold Sauce and olive oil and ¼ cup water.
-Transfer to a shallow heavy-based ovenproof dish (not china as it slows cooking).
+Transfer to a shallow heavy-based ovenproof dish (don’t use a china dish as it slows cooking; use a metal one).
 Bake for 20 minutes, then remove from oven.
 Turn nibbles over.
 There should still be a little liquid in the dish – if not, add 2-3 tablespoons of water.

 3 Return chicken to oven and cook for 10 minutes.
 Turn nibbles over again and add ¼ cup water.
 Cook for a further 10 minutes, or until the chicken nibbles are a deep golden brown and cooked through, adding more water if required to prevent scorching.

 I used 3 home-grown dried bird’s eye chillies when I made these for the photograph, and it nearly blew my head off.
 It was exhilarating though!
 In the past, 2-3 dried chillies has been perfect.
-Up to you!
+Up to you how many you use!

 Adding water in the beginning helps create a little steam to cook the chicken, then once cooking momentum builds, you need to keep the dish moist – but don’t swamp the chicken or you will make a stew.
 You need just a little liquid in the dish to prevent the rub from burning but not so much to hinder browning.